ycrc/ycrc.github.io/docs/clusters/aicr.md

 AICR will be available in Spring 2026.
 AICR availability and information on how to request access will be announced to the YCRC user mailing list and the YCRC Bulldog newsletter.

+Later in 2026 access to AICR will be granted via an internal Yale proposal process (details to be announced).
+All active projects will be expected to submit to and be approved through that process to continue to have AICR access.

 ## Installed Applications

 A large number of software and applications are installed on our clusters, including AICR.